esphome/esphome-docs/components/climate/index.rst

 Assistant).
 That is, this trigger is activated for, for example, changes to the mode, *but not* on temperature measurements.
 It will be invoked prior to the ``on_state`` trigger, if both are defined.
-The ``ClimateCall`` control object is available to automations as the variable ``x`` that can be changed.
+The ``ClimateCall`` control object is available to automations as the reference ``x`` that can be changed.

 .. code-block:: yaml